 Unless required by Florida Law, the parties (a) may only use each other's Confidential Information (as defined below) as necessary to perform the obligations set forth in this Agreement (b) may not disclose the other's Confidential Information to any third party, and (c) shall protect each other's Confidential Information with the same degree of care that they exercise with their own Confidential Information but in no event less than a reasonable degree of care.
 The parties may disclose this Agreement and Confidential Information to their authorized Affiliates, directors, officers, employees, consultants, subcontractors, Sublicensees or agents and investors or potential investors who are bound by similar confidentiality provisions.
-For the purposes of this Agreement, "Confidential Information" means the terms of this Agreement and information disclosed by one party to the other that is marked "confidential" by the disclosing party or that is confirmed in writing within [] after oral disclosure.
-Confidential Information that (i) is publicly known; (ii) is already known or independently developed without use of the Confidential Information as shown by written records; (iii) is disclosed by a third party having no known obligation of confidential information or with a court or administrative order.
-These confidentiality obligations remain effective for [] after disclosure of the Confidential Information.
+For the purposes of this Agreement, "Confidential Information" means the terms of this Agreement and information disclosed by one party to the other that is marked "confidential" by the disclosing party or that is confirmed in writing within [\\] after oral disclosure.
+Confidential Information does not include information that (i) is publicly known; (ii) is already known or independently developed without use of the Confidential Information as shown by written records; (iii) is disclosed by a third party having no known obligation of confidentiality with respect to the Confidential Information; or (iv) is required to be disclosed to comply with applicable laws or regulations or with a court or administrative These confidentiality obligations remain effective for [\\] after disclosure of the Confidential Information.

-Should any Investigator or individual working directly or indirectly under UFRF's direction publish or present data or experimental results related to the Patent Rights or Know-How such individual shall first provide a copy of any proposed disclosure (including any proposed abstract or manuscript for submission) to UFRF and Licensee for review at least [] prior to the data of submission for the proposed publication or presentation for public disclosure.
+Should any Investigator or individual working directly or indirectly under UFRF's direction publish or present data or experimental results related to the Patent Rights or Know-How such individual shall first provide a copy of any proposed disclosure (including any proposed Page 22 of 32 abstract or manuscript for submission) to UFRF and Licensee for review at least [\\] prior to the data of submission for the proposed publication or presentation for public disclosure.
 At Licensee's request, any reference to Licensee's Confidential Information or any licensed Know-How shall be deleted.
 If Licensee determines that information is included in the proposed disclosure constitutes an Improvement or is otherwise information that is reasonably necessary or useful for commercialization of the Patent Rights, Licensee may request a deferral of the publication or disclosure to allow Licensee to file or have filed a patent application disclosing such information or Improvement, and UFRF shall defer the publication or disclosure for this period.